chainHero/heroes-service/README.md

 This tutorial won’t explain in detail how Hyperledger Fabric works.
 I will just give some tips to understand the general behavior of the framework.
 If you want to get a full explanation of the tool, go to the official [documentation](http://hyperledger-fabric.readthedocs.io/en/latest/) there is a lot of work there that explains what kind of blockchain, Hyperledger Fabric is.

-In the technical part, this tutorial has been made on **Ubuntu 16.04**.
+This tutorial has been made on **Ubuntu 16.04**.
 The Hyperledger Fabric framework is compatible with Mac OSX and Windows too, but we can’t guarantee that all the stuff works.

 We will use the **Go** language to design a first application, because the Hyperledger Fabric has been built also in Go and the Fabric SDK Go is really simple to use.
 In addition, the chaincode (smart contract) can be written in Go too.
 So the full-stack will be only in Go!
 There are other SDK if you want to, like for NodeJS, Java or Python.